Moderator & Program Coordinator

 Enhancing each object with a new layer of digital content, the installation adds new context to the contents of the book.
 With this interface, guests can access digital media from Gensler's vast portfolio on a connected 4K video wall.
 This exceptional tableau showcases the firm's work across a variety of sectors, ranging from expansive international airport projects in Palm Springs, Calif., to Chennai, India, to intricate retail experiences in leading luxury stores — all of which can be explored on the video wall or in the book.

-Alan Robles, associate, experience designer, Gensler, has spent more than 20 years exploring the relationship between users and their environments, creating environmental communication opportunities for clients and projects of every scale around the world.
+Alan Robles, associate and experience designer for Gensler, has spent more than 20 years exploring the relationship between users and their environments, creating environmental communication opportunities for clients and projects of every scale around the world.
 As digital media has become a more significant part of user engagement in the built environment, his work has focused on exploring the interplay between content and context.
 He describes his role as creating stories in physical spaces with special attention to the value those stories help communicate within the transaction environment.

 "Montréal's Luminous Pathway of the Quartier des Spectacles" - Mikaël Charpin